-Competency/Outcome Expected Rotations or Didactic Assignments Planned Experience(s) Evaluation Strategies CRDN 1.6: Incorporate critical thinking skills in overall practice.
-All Rotations Evaluated during MNT Rotation Intern will compile and use multiple sources of information to influence his/her decision-making process.
+Competency/Outcome Expected Rotations or Didactic Assignments Planned Experience(s) Evaluation Strategies • CRDN 1.5: Incorporate critical thinking skills in overall practice. -All Rotations -Evaluated during MNT Rotation Intern will compile and use multiple sources of information to influence his/her decision making process.
 Intern will also synthesize information from the medical record and patient or family to plan appropriate nutritional interventions for individual patient care.
-Intern will document in weekly report and provide evidence in portfolio with clinical case studies MNT preceptor and internship director or coordinator will evaluate clinical case studies MNT preceptor will evaluate skills during application of the Nutrition Care Process CRDN 2.1: Practice in compliance with current federal regulations and state statutes and rules, as applicable and in accordance with accreditation standards and the Scope of Nutrition and Dietetics Practice and Code of Ethics for the Profession of Nutrition and Dietetics.
-All Rotations Evaluated during MNT and Community Rotations Intern will adhere to the Scope of Professional Practice (SOPP) and the Code of Ethics (COE) throughout the internship.
-These documents are in the DI and DDI Handbooks for reference.
-Intern will document in weekly report MNT preceptor will evaluate based on Nutrition Care Process activities CRDN 2.3: Demonstrate active participation, teamwork, and contributions in group settings.
-All Rotations Evaluated during MNT rotations Opportunities to participate in groups will be available in multiple settings including LTC (resident care meetings), acute care (rounds or discharge planning), and out-patient (class or event planning with other employees).
-Intern will document participation in weekly reports MNT preceptor will evaluate based on Nutrition Care Process activities CRDN 2.4: Function as a member of interprofessional teams.
-Medical Nutrition Therapy Evaluated during MNT rotations Intern will function as a member of the Interprofessional team through participation in care plan meetings, rounds, discharge planning, and/or inter-department meetings Intern will document participation in weekly reports MNT preceptor will evaluate based on Nutrition Care Process activities
+Intern will document in weekly report and provide evidence in portfolio with clinical case studies MNT preceptor and internship director or coordinator will evaluate clinical case studies MNT preceptor will evaluate skills during application of the Nutrition Care Process CRDN 2.1: Practice in compliance with current federal regulations and state statutes and rules, as applicable and in accordance with accreditation standards and the Scope of Nutrition and Dietetics Practice and Code of Ethics for the Profession of Nutrition and Dietetics. -All Rotations -Evaluated during MNT and Community Rotations Intern will adhere to the Scope of Professional Practice (SOPP and the Code of Ethics (COE) throughout the internship.
+These documents are located in the DI and DDI Handbooks.
+Intern will document in weekly report MNT preceptor will evaluate based on Nutrition Care Process activities Community preceptor will evaluate adherence to SOPP and COE during community presentation CRDN 2.3: Demonstrate active participation, teamwork, and contributions in group settings. -All Rotations -Evaluated during MNT rotations Opportunities to participate in groups will be available in multiple settings including LTC (resident care meetings), acute care (rounds or discharge planning), and FSM (staff meetings/in-services).
+Intern will document participation in weekly reports MNT preceptor will evaluate based on Nutrition Care Process activities CRDN 2.4: Function as a member of interprofessional teams. -Medical Nutrition Therapy Intern will function as a member of the Interprofessional team through participation in care plan meetings, rounds, discharge planning, and/or inter-department meetings.
+Intern will document participation in weekly reports MNT preceptor will evaluate based on Nutrition Care Process activities